FiloSottile/gvt/README.md

 It lets you easily and "idiomatically" include external dependencies in your repository to get reproducible builds.

+  * No need to learn a new tool or format!
+    You already know how to use `gvt`: just run `gvt fetch` when and like you would run `go get`.
+You can imagine what `gvt update` and `gvt delete` do.

   * No need to change how you build your project!
-    You run `gvt fetch` when you would run `go get`. `gvt` downloads packages to `./vendor/...`.
-With `GO15VENDOREXPERIMENT=1` the stock Go compiler will find and use those dependencies (without import path or GOPATH changes).
+    `gvt` downloads packages to `./vendor/...`.
+With `GO15VENDOREXPERIMENT=1` the stock Go compiler will find and use those dependencies automatically (without import path or GOPATH changes).

   * No need to manually chase, copy or cleanup dependencies!
     `gvt` works recursively as you would expect, and lets you update vendored dependencies.
-It also writes a manifest to `./vendor/manifest`.
+It also writes a manifest to `./vendor/manifest` and never touches your system GOPATH.
 Finally, it strips the VCS metadata so that you can commit the vendored source cleanly.

-  * No need for your users and occasional contributors to install or even know about gvt!
+  * No need for your users and occasional contributors to install **or even know about** gvt!
     Packages whose dependencies are vendored with `gvt` are `go build`-able and `go get`-able out of the box by Go 1.5 with `GO15VENDOREXPERIMENT=1` set.

-Note that projects must live within the GOPATH tree in order to be go buildable with the GO15VENDOREXPERIMENT flag.
+*Note that projects must live within the GOPATH tree in order to be go buildable with the GO15VENDOREXPERIMENT flag.*

+If you use and like (or dislike!) `gvt`, it would definitely make my day better if you dropped a line at `gvt -at- filippo.io` :)

 ## Installation